syl20bnr/spacemacs-elpa-mirror/melpa/org-index-readme.txt

     well suited to be used outside of org, e.g. in folder names, ticket systems or on printed documents.
  - 'Working set' (short: ws) is a small set of nodes for your daily work;
     it can be managed easily and traversed very fast.
+All related tasks are also available through the interactive function org-index-working-set, which see.

  On first invocation org-index will assist you in creating the index table.